diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 1/01 React - JSX.md

 #### Compared to Handlebars

-- You can think of the JSX as being similar to the Handlebars syntax.
+- Handlebars is used for server side rendering to **create static HTML files/views**.
+- JSX is used to speed up the creation of Front end apps, and needs to be compiled.

-- The difference is that  JSX comes with the full power of JavaScript.
+-  JSX comes with the full power of JavaScript.